-App note from Maxim Integrated on electronic devices sterilization.
+App note from Maxim Integrated creating voltage negative reference from charge-pump inverter plus positive voltage reference combo.
 Link here (PDF)

 This application note discusses how to build a negative voltage reference without using external resistors or a negative supply by simply combining a simple charge-pump inverter and a positive output voltage reference.

 Tips from ROHM Semiconductor to estimate the stability of linear regulator using simple step response method.
 Link here (PDF)

 Low drop-out (LDO) regulators developed back in the age when large-capacitance multi-layer ceramic capacitors (hereinafter, MLCCs) were uncommon cause a phase delay, leading to oscillation when connected to a low-ESR capacitor like an MLCC.
 Often, MLCCs are used to save board space and prolong the lives of electronic components.
 A resistor placed in series in the circuit increases apparent ESR and establishes a phase lead that enable the use of an MLCC as an output capacitor.
 Phase margin measurement is practical on an LDO having variable output voltage, since its feedback loop is outwardly exposed.
 However, on a fixed output voltage LDO, the phase margin cannot be measured because of its closed loop circuit.

 I recently obtained a mysterious electronic component in a metal can, flatter and slightly larger than a typical integrated circuit.1 After opening it up and reverse engineering the circuit, I determined that this was an op amp built for NASA in the 1960s using hybrid technology.
 It turns out that the development of this component ties connected several important people in the history of semiconductors, and one of these op amps is on the Moon.